 People who die unexpectedly in a place, and not buried properly, or not given a name or proper respect, their spirits can hang around until it is done so; finding the missing remains, giving a proper epitaph on the stone, or solving the mystery as to identity of the deceased.

 ( Liberty Hall Mansion * Gettysburg National Cemetery * General Wayne Inn * The Bank Street House )

 Mary and Robert Nichols' guest who died in one of the upstairs rooms so long ago, was never identified.
 The stranger who had shared the bed with the deceased must have woke up and discovered that his bed partner had died.
 Not wanting to wind up in quarantine, he made a hasty departure.
 Any information he may have known about this fellow went with him.
-So, the dead man was was quickly buried in an unmarked pauper's grave, fearing that he may have died of a an illness that was deadly if caught.
+So, the dead man was quickly buried in an unmarked pauper's grave, fearing that he may have died of an illness that was deadly if caught.
 Despite making an effort to find out who he was, it remained a mystery.

 Several spirits are thought to inhabit The White Horse Tavern.

 Entity of the elderly male guest who died - Dressed in common, shabby Colonial attire.

 This entity's apparition has been seen by staff and guests many times in the main dining room by one of the fireplaces.

 This spirit has been known to pester female diners, who are sensitive to spirits.
 Perhaps this spirit thinks that they can help to identify him.